Stage a Shindig in the Street

 Think bigger, people.
 Instead of firing up the grill for just the family or a handful of friends, why not invite the whole neighborhood – or at least the whole block?

-The City of Eau Claire has taken steps to encourage more residents to throw block parties, streamlining the process of asking the police to close your block to traffic for the day and even tossing – literally tossing – in some extra fun.
+The City of Eau Claire is taking steps this summer to encourage more residents to throw block parties, streamlining the process of asking the police to close your block to traffic for the day and even tossing – literally tossing – in some extra fun.
 (More on that later.)

 City Manager Dale Peters says he’s eager to increase the number of block parties that Eau Claire residents throw.
 “Our block has had a Fourth of July block party for almost 32 years,” he explains.
 “I’ve just experienced it as a wonderful opportunity to get to know your neighbors.
 It’s a really great opportunity for children to get to know each other.”